s-yadav/react-number-format/README.md

 [:star: this repo](https://github.com/s-yadav/react-number-format)

 ### Major Updates
+### v3.0.0-alpha
+- Added renderText prop to render formatted value differently.
+- onChange api been changed.
+Now it receives [values object](#values-object) as second parameter.
+- mask can be now array of string in which case mask at specific index will be mapped with the # of the pattern.
+- Value can be passed as string or number, but if it is passed as string it should be either formatted value or if it is a numeric string, you have to set isNumericString props to true.
+- Added support for numbers in prefix / suffix / pattern.
+- Fixed caret position issues.
+- Lot of bugs and stability fixes ([See release notes](https://github.com/s-yadav/react-number-format/releases))

 ### v2.0.0
 - Added isAllowed prop to validate custom input and reject input based on it.
 - onChange api been changed.
 Now it receives [values object](#values-object) as second parameter.